Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 Gini = 1 - (x/n)^2 - (y/n)^2

-x is the number of positive answers("YES"), n is the number of samples, and y is the number of negative answers ("NO"), which gives us the below calculation:
+In the formula above, x is the number of positive answers("YES"), n is the number of samples, and y is the number of negative answers ("NO"), which gives us the below calculation:

 1 - (5 / 10)^2 - (5 / 10)^2 = 0.5, this gini impurity suggests that the elements are distributed equally into some classes and thus is not an optimal split.

+Advantages of the decision tree:

+*Work for both regression and classification problems *Simple to implement and interpret
+*Less preparation time as no need for normalizing and scaling in decision tree, missing values do not affect the result significantly.

+Disadvantages of the decision tree:

+*Small changes in data could cause the change in the structure of the decision tree causing instability.
+*The space complexity and the time complexity of a decision tree model are relatively higher compared to other models.
+*For a large data set, one single tree may grow a lot of nodes which might result in complexity and leads to overfitting, as we need several decision trees together, which is called random forest for a better prediction in this case.

 ### Greedy Algorithm in Decision Tree